Ann Hogarth: Muffin the Mule

 The BBC decided to discontinue the show in 1955 after Annette Mills' death and Muffin quickly moved to the new ITV channel.
 He was only briefly on the ITV, but this did not stop either Muffin the Mule or the Hogarth Puppets which continued their fifty years of touring.
-They went to every European country as well as Europe.
+They went to many European countries, as well as New Zealand.
 Their Kiwi character was created at the instigation of the Governor of New Zealand.

 The Hogarths welcomed other puppeteers to their home when they were not touring in Australia or Canada.
 The church halls that they had booked themselves in the 1930s were replaced by appearances in the West End.
 They were able to fund the training of two apprentices and their expertise was sought for major productions that requires puppetry.
 They created life size puppets of The Water Babies for a production at the Glynebourne Theatre.
 These puppets later appeared in Australia and they, together with arts grants, are credited with inspiring other puppet productions in the 1960s and 1970s.

+Later life, death and legacy

-By the time her husband died on 23 April 1985 they had retired to show their collection of puppets.
-Hogarth moved to Budleigh Salterton after her husband's death where her only child continued the family business.
-Hogarth died in a nursing home near her house on 9 April 1993, at the age of eighty-three.
+By the time her husband died on 23 April 1985 they had retired from showing their collection of puppets.
+Hogarth moved to Budleigh Salterton after her husband's death, where her only child continued the family business.

-Legacy
+Hogarth died in a nursing home near her house on 9 April 1993, aged 83.

 Hogarth and her husband's puppets which they collected as they toured abroad are in a collection in London.

-In 2003 it was announced that the BBC would recreate "Muffin the Mule", but Hogarth's naughty character would be replaced by a helpful character and the series would have an animated Muffin.
+In 2003, it was announced that the BBC would recreate "Muffin the Mule", but Hogarth's naughty character would be replaced by a helpful character and the series would have an animated Muffin.

 Some of the BBC episodes survive and are available.
 Some of the original series was included in a 2006 Doctor Who story titled "The Idiot's Lantern".